-I've mentioned before that we see two sides to performance - the result achieved and the degree of risk accepted in achieving it.
-Personal Assets has always been risk averse, and how this works in practice is shown in the bottom chart on page 10.
-This illustrates how since 30 April 2000 Personal Assets has been not only less volatile than UK equities in general but also less volatile than most investment trusts in the AIC Global Sector, in which we were included until December 2015, and the AIC Flexible Investment Sector, in which we have been included since January 2016.
-In pursuing our investment objectives we aim also to be able to sleep at night even during stormy market conditions.
+To measure how Personal Assets protects and then, if possible, increases shareholders' funds per share the Board looks at investment performance from two angles - the result achieved, and the degree of risk accepted in achieving it.
+The result achieved is shown in Key Features on page 1 while the degree of risk accepted is indicated in the bottom chart on page 10.
+This shows how over the past seventeen years Personal Assets has been not only less volatile than UK equities in general but also less volatile than most investment trusts in the AIC Global Sector, in which we were included until December 2015, and the AIC Flexible Sector, in which we have been included since January 2016.